surfingoldelephant/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/New-Item.md

 - `ni`

 `New-Item` is designed to work with the data exposed by any provider.
-To list the providers available in your session, type `Get-PsProvider`.
+To list the providers available in your session, type `Get-PSProvider`.
 For more information, see [about_Providers](../Microsoft.PowerShell.Core/About/about_Providers.md).

 ## RELATED LINKS